30 Inspiring Bible Verses About Offense

 Wisdom enables us to overlook minor offenses rather than react with anger.
 By practicing patience and restraint, we preserve peace and avoid unnecessary conflict.

-READ ALSO 30 Powerful Bible Verses About Restoration
+READ ALSO 30 Powerful Bible Verses About Praying Without Ceasing

 4. Ephesians 4:31-32